lubuntu-team/manual/source/3/3.2/3.2.6/desktop_notifications.rst

 -------
 Lubuntu ships with version 0.14.1 of desktop notifications.

-How to launch
+How to Launch
 -------------
-To launch Desktop notifications from the menu :menuselection:`Preferences --> LXQt settings --> Desktop Notifications`.
+To launch Desktop Notifications from the menu :menuselection:`Preferences --> LXQt settings --> Desktop Notifications`.
 In LXQt Configuration Center press the Desktop Notification button which looks like a giant !.
 You can also launch Desktop Notifications from left clicking on the docked notifications and :menuselection:`Options`.
 To launch the Desktop Notifications from the command line run

 .. code::